Fraunhofer-AISEC/codyze-evaluator/documentation/docs/analyzing-project.md

 === "Current"

     The requiements are written in the `project.codyze.kts` file as described above.
-    All requirements which are (partially) checked by queries (i.e., `byQuery`) can call functions which are defined elsewhere in the project.
+    All requirements which are (partially) checked by queries can call functions which are defined elsewhere in the project.
     A common place to define those functions is the `src/main/kotlin/.../queries` directory.
     The queries are written in Kotlin and can use the Query API to access the CPG and perform checks on it.
-    There are no specific restrictions on how to write them, but the result for the argument of `byQuery` must be a `QueryTree<Boolean>` object.
+    There are no specific restrictions on how to write them, but the result must be a `QueryTree<Boolean>`, `Boolean` or `Decision` object.

     To increase the reusability of existing queries, it is advisable to split them up into small pieces of reusable code and externalize project-specific logic into own functions or variables.
     This simplifies adapting the queries across different evaluation projects, or react to changes in the state of the art.